Intracellular Measurement-Informed Multiscale Modeling for Scalable iPSC Manufacturing: Experiment Results and Discussion

 To improve isotopic resolution of metabolic fluxes, 4.0 mM [U-\textsuperscript{13}C\textsubscript{3}] pyruvate was added to the Static Pyruvate cultures for the labeling experiments.
 This tracer was incorporated into the E8 Flex medium, yielding a final total pyruvate concentration of 4.4 mM.
 For consistency, the unlabeled control cultures used for growth and metabolite measurements also received 4.0 mM pyruvate.
 This additional pyruvate supplement was applied across all four glucose/lactate conditions (HGLL, HGHL, LGHL, and LGLL).

 Across all four Static Pyruvate culture conditions, only low levels of $^{13}$C enrichment were detected in glucose and in the TCA‑cycle intermediates $\alpha$-ketoglutarate, fumarate, succinate, and malate, likely due to detection limitations.
-For this reason, these metabolites were omitted from the Mass isotopomer distributions ((MIDs) shown in Fig.~\ref{fig:mid} for clarity.
+For this reason, these metabolites were omitted from the Mass isotopomer distributions (MIDs) shown in Fig.~\ref{fig:mid} for clarity.
 In contrast, substantial $^{13}$C labeling was observed in lactate and alanine.
-Previous studies indicate that lactate is derived exclusively from cytosolic pyruvate, whereas alanine can originate from both cytosolic and mitochondrial pools \citep{Varum2011Energy, Buescher2015, Vacanti2014}.
-These observations suggest that most of the exogenously supplied pyruvate remained in the cytosol, with limited transport into the mitochondria—consistent with the minimal labeling observed in TCA intermediates.
+Previous studies indicate that lactate is derived exclusively from cytosolic pyruvate, whereas alanine can originate from both cytosolic and mitochondrial pools \citep{Varum2011Energy, Buescher2015, Vacanti2014}. {These observations suggest that most of the exogenously supplied pyruvate remained in the cytosol, with limited incorporation into downstream TCA-cycle intermediates.
 Additionally, unlabeled glutamine and glutamate supplied in the medium continue to feed the TCA cycle, further diluting $^{13}$C enrichment.
-The unlabeled fractions of lactate and alanine likely arise from unlabeled glucose and, to a lesser extent, from the residual unlabeled pyruvate present in the medium.
+Intracellular compartmentalization between cytosolic and mitochondrial pyruvate pools may also contribute to the observed labeling patterns.
+However, the low enrichment observed in several TCA-cycle intermediates may additionally reflect analytical detection limitations, making it difficult to distinguish between compartmentalization effects and measurement constraints.
+Therefore, the current isotope-labeling results support limited apparent incorporation of exogenous pyruvate into the TCA cycle but do not permit definitive attribution of the underlying mechanism.} The unlabeled fractions of lactate and alanine likely arise from unlabeled glucose and, to a lesser extent, from the residual unlabeled pyruvate present in the medium.